kbohlourihajar/Robotic_Intelligence_2023/README.md

  - Start up the Image Publisher, the Ultrasonic Publisher, and the Command Subscriber.

     - We did this by connecting a monitor and keyboard to the robot and started each in a separate terminal.

+    - The Image Publisher is a built in node, the command is

  - On the server, run Server.py.